Ilyas Kashmiri: U.S. indictment

 On 27 October 2009, a press release from the U.S. Department of Justice named Kashmiri as a conspirator to whom an American citizen from Chicago, David Headley, arrested on terrorism related charges, "allegedly reported and attempted to report".
-The statement also noted that Kashimiri "issued a statement this month that he was alive and working with al Qaeda".
+The statement also noted that Kashmiri "issued a statement this month that he was alive and working with Al-Qaeda".
 A report on details of the investigation stated that Kashmiri "was in regular contact with Headley for some time and their communications suggested that they were in the process of plotting fresh attacks in India."
 Headley was reportedly distraught at news of Kashmiri's death, but after receiving confirmation that he was still alive, set off for Pakistan, at which time he was arrested by the FBI.
 Kashmiri was officially indicted on two counts, for "conspiracy to murder and maim in Denmark" (against the newspaper Jyllands-Posten) and "conspiracy to provide material support to terrorism in Denmark".
 During court testimony on 31 May 2011, Headley indicated that he had conducted preliminary research for Kashmiri in a plot targeting Robert J. Stevens, the CEO of Lockheed-Martin, the defence contractor.

-Blacklisted as a terrorist by US and UN
+Blacklisted as a terrorist by the US and the UN

-On 6 August 2010, the United States labelled Kashmiri a "Specially Designated Global Terrorist" while the United Nations added him and his group HuJI to its blacklist established under UN Security Council Resolution 1267.
+On 6 August 2010, the United States labelled Kashmiri a "Specially Designated Global Terrorist" while the United Nations added him and his group HuJI to its ISIL (Da'esh) and Al-Qaida Sanctions Committee blacklist established under UN Security Council Resolution 1267.
 The label allows the United States to freeze any of his assets in US jurisdiction and to "prohibit US persons from engaging in any transactions with him."
 The UN resolution requires UN member states to freeze assets, ban travel and ban the sale of arms to Kashmiri and HuJI.

 Assassination attempt and reported death in 2009

-Kashmiri was reported killed along with Hanifullah Janikhel and Kaleemullah in Machikhel, North Waziristan on 7 September 2009 when they were hit by a missile fired from a U.S. drone.
+Kashmiri was reported killed along with Hanifullah Janikhel and Kaleemullah in Machikhel, North Waziristan district on 7 September 2009 when they were hit by a missile fired from a U.S. drone.
 At the time he was reportedly one of the top 10 most wanted militant commanders in Pakistan.
-However, in mid-October Kashmiri was reported to have survived the airstrike and granted an interview to Asia Times Onlines Syed Saleem Shahzad.
-A senior American official was later quoted by The Washington Times as saying "While there were preliminary indications that Kashmiri may have been dead, there is now reason to believe that he could be alive".
+However, in mid-October Kashmiri was reported to have survived the airstrike and granted an interview to Asia Timess Syed Saleem Shahzad.
+A senior American official was later quoted by The Washington Times as saying, "While there were preliminary indications that Kashmiri may have been dead, there is now reason to believe that he could be alive".
 One rumour among militants asserted that Kashmiri had been outside urinating when the house he was staying at was hit.